25 | Reset: What Becomes Available When You Choose to Dissolve

 And for those ready for deeper work, an intentional psychedelic ceremony with proper preparation and guidance can catalyze in a single day what months of incremental change struggle to reach.

-• Neuroscience of sleep: Matthew Walker, Why We Sleep.
+• Neuroscience of Sleep: Matthew Walker, Why We Sleep.
 The most accessible and comprehensive book on why your brain requires nightly dissolution to function.
 Changed how I think about every reset that begins with closing your eyes.

 • Psychology of transition: William Bridges, Transitions: Making Sense of Life's Changes (the definitive guide to navigating the neutral zone between who you were and who you are becoming)